Not-BloodyKnife/House-Ymaping/README.md

 # House-Ymaping
-Taking the for sell signs out of the ymap's
+Taking the house's for-sell signs out of the ymap's